vlm-run/vlmrun-hub/README.md

 ## VLM Run Hub

-Welcome to **VLM Run Hub**, the ultimate repository of pre-defined [Pydantic](https://docs.pydantic.dev/latest/) schemas for extracting structured data from unstructured visual domains such as images, videos, and documents.
+Welcome to **VLM Run Hub**, a comprehensive repository of pre-defined [Pydantic](https://docs.pydantic.dev/latest/) schemas for extracting structured data from unstructured visual domains such as images, videos, and documents.
 Designed for [Vision Language Models (VLMs)](https://huggingface.co/blog/vlms) and optimized for real-world use cases, VLM Run Hub simplifies the integration of visual ETL into your workflows.

 <p align="center">